JashanChopra/JashanChopra/README.md

 ## Work

-* **Ball Aerospace**: supporting the Systems Operability group within ground and flight software solutions, mainly on our internal command and control software, COSMOS.
-Working on building the future of ground systems.
+* **Ball Aerospace**: supported the Systems Operability group within ground and flight software solutions, mainly on our internal command and control software, COSMOS.

 * **Institute of Arctic and Alpine Research**: made some neat data visualizations working with atmospheric concentrations from the Boulder Reservoir, some for news articles lamenting the state on oil/gas emissions, and some for publications.
 Did a basic website design to display real time data for the Summit, Greenland monitoring site, and helped to improve the backend automated data processor behind it.